-All three and four year old children participate in nap time and are required to rest in the Big Room from 1:00-3:00 p.m. daily.
-Nap time ends at 3:00 and is followed by the afternoon snack.
-Toys, books, and games are not allowed in the Big Room at nap time with the exception of a stuffed animal or other 'lovey' required by the child.
-Parents are responsible for providing a cot sheet, small blanket, sleeping bag, etc. (something to go under and over the child) and for taking the bedding home every Friday evening for laundering.
+All preschool aged children participate in nap time and are required to rest for quiet time in the Big Room from 1:00-3:00 p.m. daily.
+Nap time ends at 3:00pm and is followed by the afternoon snack.
+Toys and games are not allowed in the Big Room at nap time with the exception of a stuffed animal or other 'lovey' brought by the child.
+Parents are responsible for providing a sleeping bag and for taking the bedding home every Friday evening for laundering.
 These items must be brought back on Monday.